boscokosgei/DevOps_Stagehub_Scholarship2025/LAMP/LAMP_stack.md

-## Steps to Get Started in LAMP Stack
+# Steps to Get Started in LAMP Stack
+LAMP Stack consist of the following:Will be exploring how they work together to deploy a website L-Linux Operating system that is used in many application A-Apache
+M-Mysql
+P-Php

 # Step 1.
 Launching an EC2 instance on AWS Account
 Go to account console and search for EC2 then Launch an EC2 instance by giving a name and setting t2.micro,choosing ubuntu image and setting security groups to enable access via Public IP.